2020 Championship League (June 2020): Group stages

-The first round of group games were played from 1 to 8 June.
+The first round of group games was played from 1 to 8 June.
 Reigning world champion Judd Trump won all three group games to qualify from group 2, losing a frame to both Elliot Slessor and Daniel Wells.
 David Gilbert drew his second match against Jak Jones, but won against Stuart Carrington 3–0 to progress, with Carrington scoring only five points.
 Belgian player Luca Brecel and Englishman Jack Lisowski both defeated Oliver Lines and drew against Robbie Williams.
 Brecel made a break of 138 during his win over Lines and took a 2–1 lead over Lisowski.
-He required a break higher than 138, but was unable, tying the match at 2-2, with Brecel progressing.
+He required a break higher than 138, but was unable, tying the match at 2–2, with Brecel progressing.
 In group 3, Mark Joyce won all three matches leading Mark Davis.
 Ryan Day and Kyren Wilson met in the final match of group 12, with the victor winning the group.
 Day won the first two frames, before Wilson won frame 3.
 With the higher break, a 111, Wilson could progress with a 2–2 draw, however Day made a break of 86 to win.